RedisLabs/redislabs-docs/content/rc/changelog/november-2023.md

 ## New features

-### Low-cost Fixed plans
+### New Fixed plans

-Redis is introducing new low-cost [fixed subscriptions]({{<relref "/rc/subscriptions/create-fixed-subscription">}}) on Redis Cloud.
-These plans increase the capacity and lower the price compared to our previous fixed plans.
+Redis is updating our [fixed subscriptions]({{<relref "/rc/subscriptions/create-fixed-subscription">}}) on Redis Cloud.
+These plans offer increased capacity at lower prices compared to legacy plans.

 See [Fixed plan subscription tiers]({{<relref "/rc/subscriptions/create-fixed-subscription#fixed-plan-subscription-tiers">}}) to see an updated list of all Fixed plans.